lukefi/cropyieldMosaics/README.md

-### forecasting
+### Forecasting

-Lastly, we can print plots of forecasts from JRC, Satotilasto and EO predictions with
+Lastly, we can print comparative figures of forecasts from JRC, Satotilasto and EO predictions with

 forecasting.py